Table of Contents

 Why Regular Heart Check-Ups Matter

-Common Heart Disease Risk Factors in Singapore
+Common risk factors in Singapore

 What Happens at a Heart Specialist Clinic in Singapore?

-Here’s what to expect during a typical check-up:
+What to expect during a check-up

 8 Essential Tests During a Heart Check-Up